shove/shove/README.markdown

 });
 ```

 If publishing messages is denied, the user can request authorization on any given channel.
-The ```javascript'channel-key'``` shall be provided by the client application.
+The `'channel-key'` shall be provided by the client application.

 ```javascript
 channel.authorize('channel-key');